LucaLanziani/personal-site-hugo/content/posts/2023/03/local-development-environment.md

 Are we done?

-Can we be sure that what we just did in your workstation will work the same on CI?
+Can we be sure that what we just did in our workstation will work the same on CI?

 How many times have we said, “it works in my machine”?